shoeys-for-newey/SCI-Toolhead-v1/README.md

 # Scope Creep, Inc.

+This is Version 1 of the SCI Toolhead, intended to be widely compatible with a range of hotends and extruders.
+Version 2 is more limited in compatibility but higher performance.
+Version 3 and Version 3 CNC are forthcoming.

 All heat set inserts are M3 x 4.5mm OD x 5mm L

 Standard carriage plate works for everything